MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 Let's add the JQuery and JQuery Mobile NuGet packages to the project.

+> [!NOTE]
-> **Note:** Before starting the following steps, point your browser of choice to [the jQuery Mobile download site](http://jquerymobile.com/download/) to note which version of the jQuery library is compatible with the current shipping release of jQuery Mobile.
+> Before starting the following steps, point your browser of choice to [the jQuery Mobile download site](http://jquerymobile.com/download/) to note which version of the jQuery library is compatible with the current shipping release of jQuery Mobile.
 At the time of this writing, jQuery Mobile version 1.4.5 is compatible with jQuery version 1.8 through 1.11.
 In the steps that follow, be sure you install compatible versions of both frameworks.
 The NuGet Package Manager should deploy compatible versions of dependent libraries, but it's best to make sure first.

 1. In Visual Studio, open **Tools** -> **NuGet Package Manager** -> **Manage NuGet Packages for Solution**, and add the **jQuery.Mobile** NuGet package to your solution.